 In August, all parents will receive an account on Vidigami, our secure photo-sharing site.
 Access to Vidigami is by invitation only.
-Click the button on MyBC/Parents to log in and activate your account.
-After you have set up your account, you may access Vidigami directly from the MyBC/Parents page, and you can download the app to your iOS or Android device to make sharing and viewing photos even easier (see Photos, Videos, and Streaming).
+Click the link on MyBC/Parents to log in and activate your account.
+After you have set up your account, you may access Vidigami directly from the MyBC/Parents page, and you can install the web app to your iOS or Android device to make sharing and viewing photos even easier (see Photos, Videos, and Streaming).

 Teachers and staff will share photos on this site, and parents are encouraged to also share photos they take with their children’s classmates.
 Please tag your child in photos you and others post to maintain a photo record of your child’s school year.
 Download photos of your child to save personal copies.

 Parents may bring simple nut-free refreshments for the class on their child’s birthday by pre-arrangement with the teacher.
 Birthday snacks must be store-bought in the original packaging, not baked at home.
 All birthday cakes/treats should contain a label showing the list of ingredients.
 Parents must supply any paper goods needed.
 No gifts should be exchanged.
 Private party invitations may be distributed at school if every student in the class is invited; otherwise, please mail or distribute invitations off-campus.

 Behaviors that contribute to a positive learning environment are encouraged as we nurture each student to grow into the individual God intends.
 Teachers use positive interactions to create a nurturing environment and create a classroom of mutual respect.
 When problems arise, logical consequences are given.
 If basic management techniques are not effective, the teacher will work with the parents and Division Head to create a plan.